-What are signal-based ads (and why do they matter now)?
+What is signal-based advertising (and why does it matter now)?

 The gap?
 Most ad strategies still chase outdated data.
 Profiles that haven’t been updated in months.
 Audience filters that lump thousands of irrelevant contacts together.
 Impressions that burn budget without ever touching the real buying committee.